pfgithub/scpl/docs/actions/getcontentsofurl.md

 > This action is not yet complete.
 Some arguments may be missing.

+## description
+### summary
+Gets the contents of URLs passed into the action.
+Useful for downloading files and web content, or for making API requests.

+### output
+The fetched data

 ### usage
 `getcontentsofurl advanced=[string boolean] method=[string <${strInfo}>] headers=[string boolean] undefined=[???] requestbody=[string <${strInfo}>|variable] undefined=[???] undefined=[???] file=[variable]`